School-Based Professional Development Programs for Beginning Teachers

 Toward Combining Functional and Attitudinal

 Given the fast-changing society and the new challenges that schools and teachers must face, teacher continuous professional development is increasingly a must.
 In the concluding chapter of Visible Learning, John Hattie (2009) provides a strong justification for the provision of an ongoing range of high-quality learning and development opportunities for teachers.
-Hattie formulates the six signposts to good and effective teaching.
+Hattie formulates the signposts good and effective teaching.
 They highlight the complexities of teachers’ work and lives and indicate the reasons for teachers’ continuous learning and development.
 Hattie points out that teachers are among the most powerful influences on learning; therefore they need to be directive, influential, caring, and actively engaged in the passion of teaching and learning (Hattie, 2009, pp. 238–239).
-These signposts direct our attention to the school as not only a workplace for teachers but a place of their learning and development.
+These signposts direct our attention to the school as not only a workplace for teachers but also a place of their learning and development.
 The research of Goodall et al. (2005) demonstrates that there are many reasons for the justification of school-based teacher professional development.
 Among the most significant are cost-effectiveness, acknowledged expertise within the school, and direct applicability (i.e., a focus on teaching and learning).

 Research synthesis on teacher professional learning and development, presented by Helen Timperley (2008), showed three important bases underlying the key principles of teacher professional learning and development: